 The University of King's College is an affirmative action and equal opportunity educational institution.
-Students who do not meet the normal admission requirements may choose to self-identify and request special consideration.
+Students who are Aboriginal, Black/persons of African descent, or persons with a disability and do not meet the normal admission requirements may choose to selfidentify and request special consideration.

 The University of King's College reserves the right to rescind any acceptance of an applicant into a programme or to rescind an offer of admission to an applicant into a programme.
 See "2.
-Rescission of Acceptance into a Programme" on page 30..
+Rescission of Acceptance into a Programme" on page 27.